zendeskgarden/react-components/packages/forms/examples/basic.md

 the default layout is not desired (consider [iOS-style switches](https://developer.apple.com/design/human-interface-guidelines/ios/controls/switches/) where text precedes the control).
-In these cases, the associated `Label` remains accessible to VoiceOver and must be populated with descriptive text.
+In these cases, the associated `Label` remains accessible to screen readers and must be populated with descriptive text.

 ```jsx
 const { Well } = require('@zendeskgarden/react-notifications/src');